mayapanchal02/portfolio/README.md

 ## Maya Panchal

-This repository showcases my data analytics and data science projects across Python and SQL

-### About Me
 I am a Data Science graduate with hands-on experience in data analytics, statistical modeling, and data visualization, with a strong interest in healthcare and public health analytics

 ### Education